-For this remedial action, all of the ACM will be removed and properly disposed of.
-Abatement of the ceiling texture, vibration dampener, mudded fittings, magblock duct insulation, boiler opening mud, tank insulation, spray-on fireproofing, and drywall and associated joint compound is considered Class I removal.
+According to renovation/demolition plans, all of the ACM will be removed and properly disposed of.
+If thermal system insulation or surfacing materials containing asbestos be encountered, abatement of those materials would be considered Class I removal.
 The general industry standard abatement techniques for removal of those materials are described below.

-- A regulated area will be established. - Containment (if required) will be set up in the work area and will comply with all industry standards (i.e., negative air pressure, high-efficiency particulate air [HEPA] filters, critical barriers covered, three-stage decontamination, etc.).
-Glove bag procedures in lieu of full containment are acceptable and may be used for mudded joints. - The ACM will be sprayed with a mist of amended water or removal encapsulate so as to saturate the material to the substrate.
-The mudded joints will be removed in sections.
+- A regulated area will be established.
+A competent person will be on site during the abatement. - Containment (if required) will be set up in the work area and will comply with all industry standards (i.e., negative air pressure, high-efficiency particulate air [HEPA] filters, critical barriers covered, three-stage decontamination, etc.).
+Glove bag procedures in lieu of full containment are acceptable and may be used for TSI on ductwork. - The ACM will be sprayed with a mist of amended water or removal encapsulate so as to saturate the material to the substrate.
 For glove bag use, bands holding preformed pipe insulation will be cut, and then hand-placed into a disposal bag. - After completion of the removal work, the nearby surfaces will be cleaned with a HEPA filter vacuum or a wet rag. - The removed material will be placed in a 6-mil poly bag for disposal, and properly labeled as contaminated waste. - All other industry standards (wet methods, etc.) and Occupational Safety and Health Administration (OSHA), National Emission Standards for Hazardous Air Pollutants (NESHAP), state, and local regulations will be followed during the abatement.

-Abatement of the vinyl floor tile/mastic is considered Class II removal.
+Abatement of the asphalt roofing, roof flashing, roof tar, window glaze, carpet mastic, chalkboard mastic joint compound, and vinyl flooring (and associated mastic) is considered Class II removal.
 The general industry standard abatement techniques for removal of those materials are described below.

 - A regulated area will be established.
+A competent person will be on site during the abatement.
 Without a negative exposure assessment in place, critical barriers will be established. - Removal of floor tiles will proceed with attempts to remove individual tiles as complete units, thus limiting fiber release from broken tiles.
-Misting of the work area with water will help prevent exposure to asbestos fibers released during removal. - The removed materials will be placed (without additional breakage) in a 6-mil poly bag for disposal, and properly labeled as contaminated waste. - All other industry standards (wet methods, HEPA vacuums, etc.) and OSHA, NESHAP, state, and local regulations will be followed during the abatement.
+Misting of the work area with water will help prevent exposure to asbestos fibers released during removal. - The removed materials will be placed for disposal (without additional breakage) in a 6-mil poly bag, which will be properly labeled as contaminated waste. - All other industry standards (wet methods, HEPA vacuums, etc.) and OSHA, NESHAP, state, and local regulations will be followed during the abatement.